London European Airways: History

-BAC One-Eleven 500 of London European Airways in 1988.

-The company was formed in 1984 and applied to operate a business class service between Luton and Amsterdam using a Vickers Viscount.
+The company was established in 1984 and applied to operate a business class service between Luton and Amsterdam using a Vickers Viscount four-engine turboprop airliner.

 Following the approval from the Department of Transport (DoT) to operate the route the twice-daily service started on 25 February 1985.
-The approval was challenged by Luton-based airline Euroflite, the DoT then changed the approval to allow both operators on the Luton-Amsterdam route.
+The approval was challenged by Luton-based Euroflite virtual airline and the DoT then changed the approval to allow both operators on the mentioned route.
 The airline was forced by this action to purchase Euroflite for £300,000.

-On 17 February 1986, the airline suspended services following financial problems and the temporary removal of the operating licence.
-In November 1986 a £630,000 financial rescue package was proposed by Cathal Ryan and other directors of the Irish-airline Ryanair, they would then own 85% of the company.
-The proposal was accepted by the shareholders, the new owners decided that LEA and Ryanair would remain separate companies although Ryanair flights from Ireland would inter-line with the LEA services from Luton.
+On 17 February 1986, the airline suspended services following unsatisfactory financial results and the temporary removal of the operating licence (AOC).
+In November 1986 a £630,000 financial rescue package was proposed by Cathal Ryan and other directors of the Irish-airline Ryanair, as they would own 85% of the ailing air carrier.
+The proposal was accepted by the shareholders, the new owners decided that LEA and Ryanair would remain separate companies although Ryanair flights from Ireland would inter-line with the LEA ones from Luton.

+BAC One-Eleven 500 at Düsseldorf in July 1988 wearing a Ryanair-like tail logo.

 The airline was re-launched in April 1987 using a leased twin-engined BAC One-Eleven 500 jet airliner, with services to Amsterdam and Brussels starting on 22 May 1987.

 In January 1988, the airline was renamed Ryanair Europe.

-In January 1989, the airline ended its scheduled service to Brussels and started to concentrate on being a charter airline for Ryanair.
+In January of the following year, the airline ended its scheduled service to Brussels and started to become a charter airline on Ryanair behalf.

-By 1991, the airline had reverted to the London European name and was operating five BAC One-Elevens.
-With the parent Ryanair making losses and move by them to fly from Stansted London European Airways ceased to operate.
+Not surprisingly in late 1990, the airline had reverted to the London European Airways name and operated five BAC One-Elevens.
+With the parent Ryanair making losses and move by them to fly from Stansted London European Airways ceased to operate on 31 May 1991.